 Gameful design for learning

-A model of gameful design for learning using interactive tabletops is enacted and evaluated in the context of socio-emotional education.
-Based on the model, a series of traditional lessons are enriched by collaborative work on interactive tabletops; four gameful activities are linked to a school curriculum.
-We demonstrate the ways in which the students draw on recently-acquired knowledge, engage in dramatic play, share the digital space and collaborate intensively to achieve a new and refined understanding of concepts and behaviors linked to perspective-taking.
-We discuss how tabletops, in synergy with constructivist pedagogy and principles of gameful design, allow researchers and practitioners to promote communication, collaboration, and perspective-taking.
+A model of gameful design for learning using interactive tabletops is the outcome of a series of studies concerned with playful collaboration and social outcomes, including social perspective taking, peacemaking, mediated by interactive tabletops.
+The model was enacted and evaluated in the context of socio-emotional education.
+Traditional lessons were enriched by collaborative work on interactive tabletops using gameful activities.
+We demonstrated the ways in which the students draw on recently-acquired knowledge, engage in dramatic play, share the digital space and collaborate intensively to achieve a new and refined understanding of concepts and behaviors linked to perspective-taking.
+We discussed how tabletops, in synergy with constructivist pedagogy and principles of gameful design, enable communication, collaboration, and perspective-taking.

 [e.g., Ioannou, A. (2018).
 A model of gameful design for learning using interactive tabletops: Enactment and evaluation in the socio-emotional education classroom.
 Educational Technology Research & Development: https://doi.org/10.1007/s11423-018-9610-1. ]